 Throughout this part of the module, the principles of good service management will be emphasised.

-During the first half of the module, you will collaborate with your fellow students in a small team on a short project planning exercise.
+During the first half of the module, you will collaborate with your fellow students in a small team on a project planning exercise.
 Having produced a project specification in your team, you will then work both on your own and in your team to develop the project plan and then modify this plan according to different scenarios.
-During the second half of the module, you will work in a small group on activities that will illustrate and put into practice some of the concepts learnt while studying the service management section of the module.

 Throughout the module, audio and some visual materials will illustrate and bring the study topics to life, including case studies, interviews and panel discussion with experts in project management and service management.
-You will explore some of these case studies further – both individually and in small groups – by asking what-if questions and suggesting how the project or service could have been managed differently.
+You will explore some of these case studies further by asking what-if questions and suggesting how the project or service could have been managed differently.